apollographql/apollo-kotlin/CONTRIBUTING.md

 If that happens, you will need to run `./gradlew apiDump` and check for any incompatible changes before commiting these files.

+## Experimental / internal APIs

+Using Kotlin's (or other dependencies') experimental or internal APIs, such as the ones marked with `@ExperimentalCoroutinesApi` should be avoided as much as possible (exceptions can be made for native/JS targets only when no other option is available).
+Indeed, applications using a certain version of Apollo Android could use a more up-to-date version of these APIs than the one used when building the library, causing crashes or other issues.

+We also have the `@ApolloExperimental` annotation which can be used to mark APIs as experimental, for instance when feedback is wanted from the community on new APIs.
+This can also be used as a warning that APIs are using experimental features of Kotlin/Coroutines/etc. and therefore may break in certain situations.

 ## Releasing

 Releasing is done using Github Actions.
 The CI contains credentials to upload artifacts to Sonatype and the Gradle